Package insert / product label

-- If you forget to take Finasteride do not take an extra tablet.
+- If you forget to take finasteride tablets, do not take an extra tablet.
 Just take the next tablet as usual.

-- There may be an increased risk of a more serious form of prostate cancer in men taking Finasteride at 5 times the dose of Finasteride.
+- There may be an increased risk of a more serious form of prostate cancer in men taking finasteride at 5 times the dose of finasteride tablets.

 - decrease in sex drive